-Belay devices are important pieces of climbing safety equipment but can be confusing to master.
-This is one piece of gear where learning exactly how to use it properly is crucial.
+Belay devices are important pieces of climbing safety equipment, but it can be difficult to master them all.
+Learning exactly how to use your device properly is crucial.
 Improper use of a belay device may result in death or serious injury.
 It is very important that you read and carefully follow the manufacturer's instructions.
-We encourage you to visit the manufacturer's website and make sure you have their latest documentation for your particular device, as manufacturer's recommendations sometimes change over time as new safety guidelines are developed.
-Climbing is dangerous.
-Climb at your own risk.
+We encourage you to visit the manufacturer's website and make sure you have their latest documentation for your particular device, as manufacturer recommendations sometimes change over time as new safety guidelines are developed.

-A new belay device can cost anywhere from the price of a case of beer up to the price of a new rope!
+Belay device prices range from dirt cheap to surprisingly expensive.
 The low end of the price range is populated by tube-style devices, whereas the more expensive models are the active assisted braking devices.
 If you're looking for the best value out there, we've picked out a few that we consider exceptional.
-To begin, the Black Diamond ATC XP can't be beat on price and is a solid and reliable option, although we recommend the Black Diamond ATC Guide as our Best Bang for the Buck because it is far more versatile with auto-block function at only a tiny increase in cost.
-Although they are expensive, high scorers like the GriGri are a great value due to their incredible performance.
+To begin, the Black Diamond ATC XP can't be beaten on price and is a solid and reliable option, although we recommend the Black Diamond ATC Guide as another great budget buy because it is far more versatile with an auto-block function at only a tiny increase in cost.
+Although they are expensive, high scorers like the GriGri and Trango Vergo are a great value due to their incredible performance catching leader falls.

-This category measures and rates how easy it is to catch a fall with a belay device.
-Of course, every belay device here will catch a fall by arresting the rope provided they are used with proper technique, but due to their unique designs, the assisted braking devices tend to do this with more reliability, and far less effort, than a standard tube-style device.
-For instance, to catch a fall with a tube-style device, the belayer must lock the rope off down by their hip, while also gripping tightly to the rope to keep it from slipping.
+This category rates how easy it is to catch a fall with a belay device.
+Of course, every belay device here will catch a fall by arresting the rope provided they are used with proper technique, but due to their unique designs, the assisted braking devices tend to do this with more reliability and far less effort than a standard tube-style device.
+For instance, to catch a fall with a tube-style device, the belayer must hold the rope down by their hip while also gripping tightly to the rope to keep it from slipping.
 With an assisted braking device, whether passive or active, the slightest amount of gripping pressure on the brake rope will provide the tension and friction required to lock up the device, holding the climber in place.
-Which brings up another important consideration in this category: how easy it is to hold a climber locked off.
+This brings up another important consideration in this category: how easy it is to hold a climber locked off.
 Obviously, the assisted braking devices are supreme once again, and the ability to easily hold a climber for an unlimited amount of time with little to no effort is the number one argument for using one of these devices while climbing.

 The final consideration for this metric is the range of rope diameters that a belay device is capable of gripping.
-Ropes on the narrow side can slip through some belay devices due to there not being enough friction if the design doesn't take narrow ropes into consideration.
+Ropes on the narrow side can slip through some belay devices that don't take narrow ropes into consideration.
 As the quality of rope manufacturing has increased, climbers are far more frequently using thinner ropes, with 8.9mm-9.2mm being much more common, and 9.5mm now being considered a reasonably fat "workhorse."
-The thinnest single ropes on the market today are only 8.5mm (!), so having a belay device that can handle these thin ropes certainly adds value.
-On the upper end of the scale, ropes over 9.8mm, especially ones that are worn a bit, so they are fuzzy, create extra friction that can make it hard to easily force them through a belay device quickly.
+The thinnest single ropes on the market today are only 8.5mm, so having a belay device that can handle these thin ropes certainly adds value.
+On the upper end of the scale, ropes over 9.8mm (especially ones that are a bit worn and fuzzy) create extra friction that can make it hard to force them through a belay device quickly and easily.
 As more and more climbers transition to thinner ropes, this is becoming slightly less of an issue, but once again, added versatility in regard to rope sizes only increases the value of a belay device.

-The standard tube-style devices, like the Black Diamond ATC models and the Petzl Verso and Reverso are what scored the lowest compared to the rest of the field.
+The standard tube-style devices, like the Black Diamond ATC models, the DMM Pivot, and the Petzl Verso and Reverso, scored the lowest compared to the rest of the field.
 These devices require substantial strength on the brake hand when catching a fall and continued lock-off when top rope belaying or belay your second.

 Catching a falling climber is only half the duty of a belay device; getting that climber safely back to the ground is the other.
 That's where lowering and rappelling come in.
-Seven of the devices we tested began with an automatic advantage in this category — the ability to rappel two strands.
-Those models are the ATC XP, ATC Guide, Verso, Reverso, Smart Alpine, and Giga and Mega Juls.
-Shoppers should recognize that none of the active assisted locking devices can rappel a doubled rope, nor can the passive ClickUp+, Black Diamond ATC Pilot, or Mammut Smart 2.0.
+Some of the devices we tested began with an automatic advantage in this category — the ability to rappel two strands.
+Those models are the ATC XP, ATC Guide, Verso, Reverso, DMM Pivot, and Edelrid Giga and Mega Juls.
+Shoppers should recognize that none of the active ABDs can rappel on two strands of rope, nor can the passive ClickUp+, Black Diamond ATC Pilot, or Mammut Smart 2.0.
 Consider these models only for single-pitch routes or multi-pitches in combination with a two-strand device.

-The difference in lowering/rappelling scores comes down to the smoothness of the action and the range it is good for.
-We saw the most consistently good performance from the tube devices, as well as the Wild Country Revo.
+The difference in lowering performance comes down to the smoothness of the action and the range it is good for.
+We saw the most consistent lowering performance from the tube devices, as well as the Wild Country Revo.
 Although the assisted braking models all provide the ability to lock the device and rest hands-free, they often exhibit narrow ranges and jerkiness when lowering.

-The standout performance from assisted braking devices comes from the GriGri.
-It lowers smoothly and jerk free, largely due to the absence of an anti-panic mechanism.
+The standout performance of assisted braking devices comes from the GriGri.
+It lowers smoothly and jerk-free, largely due to the absence of an anti-panic mechanism.
 The GriGri+, Camp Matik, and Edelrid Eddy all have anti-panic levers.
 If you pull back too far on the lever, the unit locks up.
 While this is to prevent someone from accidentally dropping themselves or their partner, it creates a narrow window between lowering and locking up.
 The Matik and Eddy locked up more than the GriGri+, but all require a deft hand that does improve with practice.
-These devices are unquestionably safer for lowering partners, but can also be perceived as more annoying to use.
+These devices are unquestionably safer for lowering partners but can also be perceived as more annoying to use.

 The passive assisted devices have some of the poorest lowering action.
 We often find them jerky when compared to tube devices.
 However, because you need to push and pull on them quite a bit to lower your partner, they are quite safe to use and lock up as soon as you let go.

 Feeding slack is a category we include to measure each device's usefulness for belaying a lead climber.
 A lead climbing belay requires more attentiveness and rope management skill than a top-rope belay.
-The ability to take and give slack quickly and precisely is important to ensure a good belay — especially when close to the ground.
-The most important thing to consider is how easily and safely can I feed slack without the device locking up?
-Devices that lock up on a hair trigger are very difficult to master, and are the cause of many frustrated lead climbers as they are continuously short-roped by their belayer.
-A secondary consideration, since we are all guilty of making mistakes, is how easy is the device to release once locked up so that I can quickly begin feeding slack again?
+The ability to take and give slack quickly and precisely is important to ensure a good belay —- especially when close to the ground.
+The most important thing to consider is how easily and safely you can feed slack without the device locking up.
+Devices that lock up on a hair-trigger are very difficult to master and are the cause of many lead climbers' frustrations as they are continuously short-roped by their belayer.
+A secondary consideration, since we are all guilty of making mistakes, is how easy the device is to release once locked up so that slack can be fed quickly again.
 When a climber is yanking for rope, desperate to make a clip before falling, and the device locks up, being able to quickly release it can make a difference between success or an extra-long fall.

 Tube devices require the simplest motion to take or feed slack and receive the best scores in this category because of it.
-They are also the easiest to learn how to use and are most climber's introduction into belaying.
+They are also the easiest to learn how to use and are most climbers' introduction to belaying.
 While it is not technically a tube, the Wild Country Revo functions just like one and is far and away the highest scorer when it comes to smoothly paying out slack.
 This is due to the wheel that the rope runs over, which greatly minimizes friction.
-It doesn't include any breaking assist that might accidentally lock but does have an emergency lock up feature that we were never able to trigger while simply feeding out slack.
+It doesn't include any breaking assist that might accidentally lock, but it does have an emergency lock-up feature that we were never able to trigger while simply feeding out slack.

 The active assisted braking devices have some of the more complex methods for giving slack quickly, and each features a different method.
 The Trango Vergo has the most ergonomic and smooth feeding design of any of these devices and does not require overriding the camming system to feed out slack, a nice safety feature.
-The Petzl GriGri and + feed slack well with little friction, but often require a technique that can reduce the safety of the device, especially if the climber is close to the ground.
+The Petzl GriGri and GriGri+ feed slack well with little friction but often require a technique that can reduce the device's safety, especially if the climber is close to the ground.
 These devices can also be hard to master for people with small hands, which may include children.
-The Edelrid Eddy and Mad Rock Lifeguard have more friction, which makes it challenging to pay rope out quickly.
+The Edelrid Eddy and Mad Rock Lifeguard have more friction, making it challenging to pay rope out quickly.
 The Camp Matik uses a unique "pistol" grip design, which does take some getting used to if you've belayed differently for years.